microsoft/BotBuilder-V3/bot-framework-faq.md

 ## What does the Bot Directory provide to developers?
 How does it work?

-The [Bot Directory](http://bots.botframework.com) is a publicly accessible list of all the bots registered with Bot Connector.
+The [Bot Directory](http://bots.botframework.com) (coming soon) is a publicly accessible list of all the bots registered with Bot Connector that have been approved to appear in the directory.
 Each Bot has its own contact card which includes the bot name, publisher, description, and the channels on which it is available.
 Your users can tap in to view details on any bot, try your bot using the web chat control and add the bot to any channels on which it is configured.
 Bot cards also provide a way for users to report abuse as well.
 The Bot Directory includes featured bots and is searchable to aid discovery.
 Developers can choose whether or not to list their bot in the directory during bot registration.

-## How do I get my bot in the featured list in the Bot Directory?
+## You state that the Bot Directory is “coming soon” – when will it be available?

-For now, presence in the featured list is determined by the Bot Framework team.
-If you think your bot should be featured feel free to provide that [feedback](http://feedback.botframework.com).
+Effective immediately, developers can elect to make their bots public and submit them for approval during bot registration.
+We cannot provide a specific schedule for when the directory will go live at this time (a broadcast announcement will be made when the directory is made public, likely via a blog post).

 ## What is the roadmap for Bot Framework?